Do you own a fitness tracker but are not satisfied with its battery life? The Amazfit Arc will totally amaze you!

-It is somewhat acceptable that this watch is only available in Black color but what is totally disappointing that you cannot replace the strap.
-When you wear it on, the joints of the band feel a lot of tension which makes it break quickly.
-If this happens, you are out of luck.
+It is somewhat acceptable that this watch is only available in black but it’s disappointing that you cannot replace the strap.
+When you wear the strap, the joints of the band feel a lot of tension which makes it break quickly.
+If this happens, you are out of luck!

 Activity & Sleep Tracking: Amazfit Arc is accurate like an expensive tracker in terms of counting steps, burned calories, distance and tracking sleep.
 It can analyze hours of light sleep and deep sleep, and show them as a graph.

 Heart Rate Tracking: You can measure heart rate in real-time by a simple tap over the touchscreen.
 It uses an optical power-efficient heart rate sensor (PPG).
 However, it is slow to process the result and not the device’s strong point.

 Time & Date: You can check time, date and many more stats on the small screen of this watch-like device.
 The data is automatically synced when you connect it to a phone.